rennaarenata/la_lucie/README.md

 La lucie is basically the worst project that you have ever seen, written in batch, vbs, ps1, c++.
 The main file is "la LUCIE.bat".
 That file calls the others as functions.
 (This is batch lol)

+## TODO:
+- Better keyboard-disabling system, maybe uninstalling drivers?
+Or just putting the restart part just after the merge of .reg file...

 ## CHESUCIESO.bat
 This file duplicate all the files in the Desktop folder and then...repeat itself :)